 As per the previous subsection, the advertiser must clearly and unequivocally inform the influencer when sending the product of the obligation to insert this disclaimer.

 In such cases, the advertiser’s liability is circumscribed to informing the influencer of the obligation’s existence.

-If a video produced and disseminated online are of a marketing communication nature, a written or verbal disclosure must be inserted in the opening or closing scene that makes the promotional end-purpose of the video evident (by way of example: “brand presents…”, or “in partnership with… brand”).
+If a video produced and disseminated online are of a marketing communication nature, a prominent written disclosure must be inserted in the description of the video and in its opening scenes, that makes the promotional end-purpose of the video evident (by way of example: “brand presents…”, or “in partnership with… brand”).

 Should on the other hand the relationship between the videomaker and advertiser not be underpinned by an existing agreement, but consist merely in the advertiser occasionally sending its products free of charge or for a modest consideration, and these products are mentioned, used or framed in the video, the videomaker must feature a written or verbal disclaimer of the following type: “this product was sent to me by…”, “product sent by…”.

 As per the previous subsection, the advertiser must clearly and unequivocally inform the influencer when sending the product of the obligation to insert this disclaimer.